-Data Backfill is a feature that is available optionally for our Temperature sensor and is a standard inclusion for our Temperature Probe sensors.
+Data Backfill is a feature that is available optionally for our Temperature sensor and is a standard inclusion for our Temperature Probe sensors and Temperature & Humidity sensors.

 Where to use?